NZGA.

 Ko Mason Jackson tāku ingoa.

-I am currently employed by Mitchell Daysh – a resource management and environmental planning consultancy with offices across the motu.
+Mason is currently employed by Mitchell Daysh – a resource management and environmental planning consultancy with offices across the motu.

 Jacqui Nelson - Board Member